uber/Cadence-Docs/src/docs/03-concepts/09-search-workflows.md

 ```sql
 WorkflowType = "main.Workflow" and CloseStatus != 0 and (StartTime > "2019-06-07T16:46:34-08:00" or CloseTime > "2019-06-07T16:46:34-08:00" order by StartTime desc)
 ```

+In other places, this is also called as `advanced visibility`.
+While `basic visibility` is referred to basic listing without being able to search.

 ## Memo vs Search Attributes